 Irish Superstitions

 In the 18th and 19th centuries, the Irish believed that if the sun shone on the bride, it would bring good luck to the couple.
+It was also lucky to hear a cuckoo on the wedding morning or to see three magpies.

 After the wedding ceremony, it was important that a man and not a woman be the first to wish joy to the new bride.